-The most pivotal sentence in this first paragraph is “Abiding in Samadhi, one subdues all evil.”
+The most pivotal sentence in this first paragraph is “Abiding in samadhi, one subdues all evil.”
 Isn’t that an amazing characteristic of Buddhahood?
 The power that sentence implies is remarkable.
 In the standard form of most Sutras, the speaker, location, time, place and and hearers in attendance are noted.
-It’s an all male company of 5 disciples of the Buddha and an unidentified number of bhikshus (monks) who by the end of the talk, the prologue promises, will each be led to attain enlightenment.
+It’s an all-male gathering of 5 disciples of the Buddha and an unidentified number of bhikshus (monks) who by the end of the talk, the prologue promises, will each be led to attain enlightenment.

 Chapter 1.
 Renounce the Secular Life and Attain the Fruit of Arhatship

 There are a number of stages along the Path, and Buddha is going to lay these out for us.
 First, the shramana: He [no females present] 1) leaves the family, 2) renounces secular life, 3) knows the mind, 4) penetrates to its origin, and 5) understands the unconditioned Dharma.
 The first two stages are physical actions: they leave, taking the robe and bowl and the ties of attachment to secular life are cut by turning one’s back on previous relationships and on the owning of personal property.
 The latter three stages are the beginning of understanding; the first fruits of practice, which all take place within the mind.
 (Open the mind, change the man.
 Right?)
 Which leads us to stage two, the arhat.
 If shramanas stick to the practice, observe the 250 Precepts, live purely & virtuously, and practice The 4 Noble Truths, they eventually eventually have many powers: levitation & transformation, even “moving heaven and earth.”
 They’ve lived through many lifetimes working up to that point!